jonxuxu/noisy-bot/README.md

 heroku ps:scale worker=0 -a noisy-bot
 ```

 Now you can run the bot locally.
 To do so, you need to get the `.env` file from one of the project contributors.
-After, you can run the bot locally and it will be live on localhost:3002
+After, you can run the bot locally and it will be live on localhost:3002.
+The env file contains the bot token for Noisy-test.
+The token for production Noisy is on Heroku, and it is used by builds to Github master branch.

 ```
 yarn